 3. Avoid Humectants

-This tip is huge.
 Humectants are products like vegetable glycerin and honey, which absorb moisture from the air and release it into your hair.
 Sounds good, right?
 Usually yes, but when humidity is low it can spell disaster.
-This is because humectants will also transfer moisture from your hair into the atmosphere if humidity is low.
-They essentially like to create balance, shifting moisture from an area of high water content to an area with less.
-That's why humectants are your worst enemy in dry weather - they will literally suck the moisture right out of your hair!
+This is because humectants also transfer moisture from your hair into the atmosphere if humidity is low.
+They do this to create balance, shifting moisture from an area of high water content to an area with less.
+That's why humectants can be your worst enemy in dry weather － they can literally suck the moisture right out of your hair!

 How do you combat dryness in the summertime?
-Tell me in a comment below!
+Tell us in a comment below!

 Did you know that most of the damage your hair sustains is likely caused by UV radiation?
 Natural hair is pretty susceptible to the elements.
-Even under the best conditions it still requires a lot of TLC, and if you live in a sunny clime you must take extra precautions to avoid frizz, dryness, and even bleaching (unless you're striving for that look, in which case I would suggest using lemon juice instead).
+Even under the best conditions it still requires a lot of TLC, and if you live in a sunny clime you must take extra precautions to avoid frizz, dryness, and even bleaching (unless you're striving for that look, in which case a hair coloring product might be a healthier option).

-Luckily this doesn't have to be your fate, even if your nickname is Little Miss Sunshine.
+Luckily this damage can be avoided.
 Here are a few tips to keep your hair safe while you have fun in the sun:

 How do you keep your hair sun safe?
-Tell me about it in a comment below!
+Tell us about it in a comment below!